 What To Expect After Treatment

-A short recovery period (approximately 1 to 3 hours) is necessary to allow the mother's sedatives to wear off.
+A short recovery period (approximately 1 to 3 hours) is needed to allow the mother's sedatives to wear off.
 If the fetus was given medicine to prevent movement, it may be several hours until the mother can feel the fetus moving again.

 Why It Is Done

 - Doppler ultrasound of the middle cerebral artery suggests anemia.

 - The bilirubin result from amniocentesis testing shows that the fetus is moderately to severely affected by Rh sensitization.

 - Ultrasound shows evidence of fetal hydrops, such as swollen tissues and organs.

 - Fetal blood sampling (FBS) shows that the fetus has severe anemia.
 The transfusion may be done immediately.

 In a severely affected fetus, transfusions are done every 1 to 4 weeks until the fetus is mature enough to be delivered safely.
 Amniocentesis may be done to determine the maturity of the fetus's lungs before delivery is scheduled.

 How Well It Works

 Fetal survival after transfusion depends upon the severity of the fetus's illness, the method of transfusion, and the skill of the doctor who does the procedure.
 Overall, after intrauterine transfusion through the umbilical cord:2